 POWERS OF ATTORNEY

-Not only do LPAs cover the everyday things we do such as managing finances, dealing with financial institutions, paying bills, signing cheques and dealing with your bank they also cover buying or selling property and making decisions on medical and life-sustaining treatment.
-They are also important to those of us who have their own businesses or a share in them.
+Not only do LPAs cover the everyday things we do—managing finances, paying bills, signing cheques, dealing with financial institutions and your bank— they also warrant property sales or purchases and any decisions on medical and life-sustaining treatment.
+Additionally, LPAs are important to business owners or a those who hold shares.

 Powers can be restricted under LPAs too.
 For example, if business related you might wish to appoint fellow directors/partners or even your accountant to make business decisions rather than your family.

 These are therefore powerful documents which need proper consideration and advice.

 Our promise is to let you decide at your own pace and treat your family like we would our own.